 For immediate clergy support or to schedule a clergy person to officiate at a funeral or memorial service, please call Phyllis Burg at 847.441.5760 or email firstname.lastname@example.org to reach out to us.
 After hours, follow the directions to reach our clergy on the Temple’s message.
-Also, our Caring Community volunteer group is there to help support your family during your time of need.
 Please do not hesitate to call the Temple office for any other need or question during this difficult time.

 Temple has prepared a resource entitled, D’vrei Nechama–Words of Comfort: A Guide to the Customs and Rituals of Death & Mourning.
 (PDF) This booklet offers helpful information on Jewish customs, practices, and rituals surrounding death, burial, and mourning, as well as pertinent information about area and Temple resources.

 Learn more about memorial plaques or donations.